October 20, 2009: Apple goes big with its iMac redesign, introducing the first 27-inch all-in-one Mac.

 Together with its LED-backlit widescreen display, the screen size confirmed Macs as the computer of choice for watching HD video.
 It was a natural progression for the company.

 In terms of specs, the 2009 iMacs (Apple also produced a 21.5-inch version) offered the improvements you’d expect.
 With the exception of the base model, video card options switched to AMD.
 The processor and RAM got a big boost across the entire iMac range.

 The joy of unibody iMac and a Magic Mouse

-From a manufacturing perspective, the biggest change with the iMac, however, was undoubtedly the shift toward a “unibody” manufacturing process.
+From a production perspective, the biggest change for the iMac was undoubtedly the shift toward a “unibody” manufacturing process.

 Apple knows that most customers don’t care much about how the company manufactures its devices, so long as the results look good and work well.
 But with unibody, it was different.
 The move to unibody proved so significant that Apple design chief Jony Ive took to the stage in 2008 to talk about it.

 Unibody design allowed Apple to mill products from single blocks of aluminum.
 This inverted the traditional manufacturing process, by removing material rather than adding it during construction.
 Thus a single piece could replace multiple parts, offering manufacturing and design advantages.